simplesingleton/SSP-simple-singleton-pattern/README.md

 ### > _namespace
 ----

-All modules have a property called namespace that returning `string` the name of module.
+All modules have a property called namespace that returns `string` the name of the module.
 ```javascript

 var SSP = SSP || {};